dkoiman/SpaceShipExperienceMod/README.md

 #### UI
 Ranks are prefixed or suffixed to the ship name in most UI.
 There is a number of UIs where the rank is omitted due to technical reasons:
-* Docked ship UI (because I have no idea what canvas is that lol)
 * Reinforcements UI (because the specific methods are hard to patch)
 * Combat UI primary target tooltip in the ship list (because who cares lol)